secondarykey/skewer/README.md

 skewer _cmd/main.go
 ```

-Please read Help for details.
+Please read Help for details.(Not implemented...

 # More...

-I created it to monitor HTTPServer, but I thought it would be easier to use it for testing, so I made it possible to switch modes.
+you can also loop the test.

 ```
 skewer -m test .
 ```

-This will keep the tested.

-If the mode is other than "http" and "test", it will be the process mode.
+Maybe it's a subcommand...

 ```
-skewer -m process main.go
+(e.g.
+  skewer http _cmd/main.go
+  skewer test ./...
 ```

 # Operation Explanation